vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-0-Asteria.md

 * DEV-2871: signal connection check before emit of devices changed.
 Fixing logic to emit after scripting interface has initialized the audio devices. (#16525)
 * Fix Linux build. (#16530)
 * Input plugin for streaming blendshapes from an iPhone.
 An OSC input plugin that works in conjunction with the FaceCap application for streaming facial blendshapes from an iPhone. (#16517)

-// INTERESTING

-* DEV-2800: Fix crash in Stats.forceUpdateStats() at start-up. (#16533)

 * Update prebuilt dependencies. (#16536)
 * DEV-491: Create a README.md file to document the Qt Launcher. (#16537)

-// INTERESTING

-* DEV-2825: Fix camera pitch by mouse wheel. (#16531)
-* Add automaticLookAt.js to developer scripts
-`automaticLookAt.js` is a script that automatically controls the avatar's head and eye to simulate human interaction during group interactions.
-This PR adds that script to the developer script folder. (#16545)

 * DEV-2840: Fix z-fighting issues in Smartboard and enable quicker positional iteration in the future. (#16547)
 * DEV-829: Waiting on local injector prep.
 Adding a future to the thread pool(ed) call to preparelocalinjectors.
 Since the function call runs on a separate thread it does not get notified that he device has swapped.
 Before switching we check if the prep local injectors is running and wait until its completed.
 Switching devices has lower priority than preparing local injectors. (otherwise we can cause starve problems.) (#16542)
 * DEV-2729: Airpods starve on startup. (#16550)